 So today comes a new “inspired” recipe.
-This recipe was inspired by a trip to the Gaylord Opryland Hotel for the annual Christmas lights, shopping, engagement commemoration, etc trip that the wife and I take every year.
-We ate at the Cascades American Cafe restaurant there and I had their Sweet Tea Pork Tenderloin.
+This recipe was inspired by a trip to the Gaylord Opryland Hotel where I ate at the Cascades American Cafe restaurant there and had their Sweet Tea Pork Tenderloin.
 They served it with finger potatoes and baby greens over a stone ground mustard sauce.
-The broccolini pictured below actually came from my wife’s Prime Rib Country Christmas feature that night.
 Add in a Maker’s Mark Manhattan and it was a pretty fantastic dinner.

 I enjoyed dinner so much (sweet tea, bourbon and pork? yes, please!) that I came home from Nashville scouring the interwebs for a recipe.
 And I found Saraplicious and her Sweet Tea Brined Pork Loin.
 When I found out she made hers in the oven, I decided immediately that I was going to have to try making one in the Egg.
 Her recipe modified to cook on an Egg is covered below.

 - 2 lbs pork loin

 - 8 cups sweet tea

 - 1/2 cup sea salt

 - 1/2 cup Dijon mustard

 - Whisk together sweet tea and salt in a large container.
 Pour into a one gallon Zip Loc bag.